PrakharSinha-09/100-Days-Of-Python/README.md

 Wanna Contribute in terms of code or non-code ?
 Follow the steps :

-Fork this repo
+->Fork this repo
-Clone into your local system
+->Clone into your local system
-make changes
+->Make changes
-push
+->Push
-generate a pull request
+->Generate a Pull Request
-i'll merge it!
+->I'll merge it!

 NOTE : Don't forget to give it a star if you want your contribution to merge.